barrulus/log-vector/README.md

 ## License

 This project is designed for local development and research use.
 Please ensure compliance with the terms of service for any external models or APIs used.

+## Contributions

+I welcome any assistance on this project, especially around trying new models for better performance and testing against ore logs than I have at my disposal!

+Please just fork off of dev and then submit a PR